by Russ Johnson

 Uncle Dick's Funhouse: Dick Johnson started with KVFD radio in 1950, and began his on-camera career as soon as KQTV came along in 1953.
 He hosted the afternoon kids' program Uncle Dick's Funhouse as well as being a weathercaster and newscaster on channel 21 for many years.
 Johnson related how the kidsíshow came into being in a 2008 e-mail correspondence from his current residence in Great Falls, MT:

 Romper Room: This staple of many a television station over the years originally aired on WHO-TV on weekday mornings at 9:00am, beginning in 1954.
-It was cancelled at the end of 1963, then resurfaced at KQTV the following September, first airing at 8:00am, then at 9:00 in October and finally moving to 3:30pm later that month.
-It remained on the KQTV/KVFD-TV schedule for 5½ years -- literally until the last weekday in February, 1970 -- and was replaced by a late-afternoon movie (at which point Eve's Kitchen was relocated to 1:00pm; Uncle Dick's Funhouse had been reduced to a 15-minute program titled Birthday Party at the beginning of 1968, then disappeared completely at the same time as Romper Room).
-Janet Weiwel was "Miss Janet" on both stations' incarnations of the program.
+It was cancelled at the end of 1963, then resurfaced at KQTV the following September, first airing in the morning and moving to 3:30pm later that month.
+It remained on the KQTV/KVFD-TV schedule for 5½ years -- literally until February 1970 -- and was replaced by a late-afternoon movie (Eve's Kitchen was relocated to 1:00pm; Uncle Dick's Funhouse was reduced to a 15-minute program titled Birthday Party at the beginning of 1968, then disappeared completely in 1970 as well).
+Janet Weiwel was "Miss Janet" on all of the incarnations of the program.

 Barndance: The Barndance program was one of the longest running staples on channel 21.
 It was a live country music program that aired from 1953 into the 1970's, hosted for much of that time by Dee Coleman and Bobby Awe.
 While other local live music TV music shows around Iowa came and went, Barndance stayed the course.
 During much of the 1960's, it was the only locally produced hour of country music in the state.
 The program's last telecast aired April 15, 1972.